Digital Disruption: The route to survival and growth in 2021?

 You can also hear Ant discuss the need for embracing innovation, alongside Chris Early, Estates and Development Manager at Telefonica as he looks at what might become of the traditional office space.
 Listen to the Blue Door Podcast, episode 6: ‘The workplace of the future and the need to embrace innovation’ below.

 You can relax.
-This isn’t going to be another of those blog posts talking about how challenging 2020 was, or about how hard it’ll be for businesses of all sizes to recover the ground they lost as they move in to adapt and recover mode in 2021.
+This isn’t going to be another of those blog posts talking about how challenging 2020 was and embracing the new normal, or about how hard it’ll be for businesses of all sizes to recover the ground they lost as they move in to adapt and recover mode in 2021.

 In fact, I want to start with one of the most positive outcomes of last year, focusing on the way businesses accelerated their digital transformation in order to keep working and to stay relevant.
-Every one of us had to adapt, very quickly, in order to be able meet online, collaborate with colleagues and to work from home, or from wherever we happened to be.
+Every one of us had to adapt to the new way of working, very quickly, in order to be able meet online, collaborate with colleagues and to work from home, or from wherever we happened to be.
 After all the years of talking about needing to introduce flexible working practices, vast numbers of businesses were able to implement them in a matter of a few days or weeks.
 Whatever else 2020 is remembered for, it deserves recognition as the year of the digital workplace.

 I’ve been aware of a number of examples of how my own expectations have changed as the year has progressed.
 The first concerns my bank, when my wife and I wanted to open a first savings account for my 13-year-old son.
 I phoned our current bank, assuming it would be a straightforward process.
 However, it took four phone calls, including one where I was held in a queue for nearly an hour.
 When I eventually spoke to someone, they told me that I would have to open the new account in branch.